Student Employment Program Guidelines

 Per federal regulations, any dollars earned working through the Federal College Work Study Program during the summer must be considered as a resource when determining financial aid for the fall semester.
 Each student is notified, prior to beginning employment, of the effect his/her summer earnings may have on the amount of financial aid he/she is eligible to receive for the subsequent year.The student is notified again after his/her summer employment has ended of the actual effect his/her summer earnings had on his/her eligibility for financial aid.

-The College may opt to provide discounts on specific services it provides to summer student employees.Any discount on services provided are considered taxable earnings with any applicable taxes withheld from biweekly paychecks.These discounts will be advertised along with notifications of summer employment openings.
+The University may opt to provide discounts on specific services it provides to summer student employees.Any discount on services provided are considered taxable earnings with any applicable taxes withheld from biweekly paychecks.These discounts will be advertised along with notifications of summer employment openings.
 Summer employees are limited to the number of hours they are eligible to work during the summer months.
 Refer to the section on “Limitation of Hours” in this guide for more information. back to top

-Any student who is injured while working as an employee of the Augustana Student Employment Program is covered under the College's worker's compensation insurance policy.
+Any student who is injured while working as an employee of the Augustana Student Employment Program is covered under the University's worker's compensation insurance policy.
 If injured, the student has three days to notify the Human Resources Department of the incident.
 Upon approval, the claim is processed and 100% of the medical expenses may be covered.
-If the incident is not reported within three days of occurring, it will not be covered under the College's insurance policy.
+If the incident is not reported within three days of occurring, it will not be covered under the University's insurance policy.
 Any questions regarding this program should be directed to Human Resources.

 Any student who is unable to report to regularly scheduled work assignments due to an emergency is expected to notify his/her coordinator immediately.
 In nonemergency situations, students are expected to notify their coordinator in advance.